 The bottom line

 Cardio is a little extra push when it comes to fat loss.
-It shouldn’t be the only tool you rely on and instead shouldn’t take priority away from your nutrition which for fat loss should be geared in a calorie deficit ensuring you’re hitting your macronutrient intake for maximised results.
+It shouldn’t be the only tool you rely on and shouldn’t take priority away from your nutrition.
+For fat loss, nutrition should always be geared in a calorie deficit, while also ensuring you’re hitting your macronutrient intake for maximised results.
 Resistance (weight) training should also be done more frequently as it has a greater EPOC and muscle retention.
-So when you’re doing cardio you just want the most for that time you have dedicated to burning those few extra calories.
+So when you’re doing cardio, you just want the most for that time you have dedicated to burning those few extra calories.
 So here’s some tips in helping you decide:

 If you’ve worked a full work day have already done your weight training and have minimal time to slot in cardio than you need to consider burning the most amount of calories in the little time you have.
 So in this instance, HIIT would be more preferred in that it burns a similar amount of calories between the instant and the afterburn as say a 45 minute LISS session.

 Consider your ability and fitness level which will ultimately determine what is more ‘intense’ for you.
-If you’re relatively fit or of an elite athlete level you might need a higher intensity style of training to reach your VO2 max so doing a very light almost walk pace on the elliptical might not be effective for your fitness level in raising your heart rate and burning the calories you have the potential to burn in that session.
-In this instance HIIT may be more challenging or a higher intensity LISS proportionate to your fitness level.
+If you’re relatively fit or of an elite athlete level you might need a higher intensity style of training to reach your VO2 max, so doing a very light, almost walking pace on the elliptical might not be effective for your fitness level.
+In this instance, HIIT may be more challenging or a higher intensity LISS proportionate to your fitness level.

 3. What is practical and carries less risk